toltec-astro/toltec_pybdsf_scripts/README.md

 ```
   from BdsfCat import BdsfCat
   pb = BdsfCat(<path to srl.FITS file>)
-  tab_phot,index_weight=tf1p1.photPS(pb)
+  tab_phot=tf1p1.photPS(pb)
-  #index_weight returns where in the BdsfCat (pb) the weight in the signal is above that
-  set in the TolTecSignalFits class
+  #tab_phot.astrotab is the astropy table, while tab_phot.index is an index array   indicating where in the BdsfCat (pb) the weight in the signal is above that  set in the TolTecSignalFits class